wakatara/harsh/README.md

 Harsh is a minimalist habit tracking command line tool for tracking and examining your habits.

-It's inspired by and a GoLang riff on blinary's habitctl in Rust. and is designed to have simple, contained (eg. one year) habit tracking files that are human readable and comprehensible and easily edited in a text editor.
-It is much simpler, more understandable, and more portable than either commercial application and I found it much easier to manage than emacs native org-mode habit tracking.
-It incorporates a few features I wrote in harsh that were not incorporated into harsh such as skips and warns and a few other goodies.
+It's inspired by and a GoLang riff on blinary's habitctl.
+It's designed to have simple, contained (eg. one year) habit tracking files that are human grokable and easily edited in a text editor.
+It's much simpler, more understandable, and more portable than commercial application and much easier to manage than emacs native org-mode habit tracking.
+It incorporates a few features I wrote in habitctl that were not merged such as skips and warns and a few other goodies.

-It is quick and gets out of your way.
-I personally have it residing in a tmux tab that I refer to and track against most days as a tick off list.
+Succintly: it's quick and gets out of your way.

+I personally have it in a `tmux` tab that track against as I tick items off.

 ## Installation

 harsh is coded in [GoLang](https://golang.org).

-gopackager makes the application available on most major linux versions and on mac osx with brew.
+It is avaiable on Linux, OSX, and Windows.

 On OSX